joelngwt/joelngwt.github.io/resume.md

 **VersaFleet, Technical Lead**<br />
 *Aug 2021 – Present*
 - Improved the quality of the product, resulting in a 64% reduction of errors reported per month on Sentry.
-- Improved the performance of the product, resulting in a 70% reduction of I/O per second for the database.
+- Improved the performance of the product, resulting in a 70% reduction of I/O per second on the database.
 - Worked with the product team to prioritize and unblock any tech related issues they might have.
-- Designed a new microservice utilizing Kubernetes and MongoDB to help lower the costs of the Google Geocoding API.
+- Designed and implemented a new microservice utilizing Go, Kubernetes, and MongoDB to help lower the costs of the Google Geocoding API by approximately 70%.
 - Designed and set up a load testing environment using Locust to ensure that product updates have no performance issues.
 - Broke down product features into smaller technical tasks for junior developers to work on.